Apple's pricey iPhone X, subscriptions deliver earnings beat

 Apple's biggest selling products do not yet face duties stemming from the U.S.-China trade disputes, but President Donald Trump has threatened hundreds of billions of further tariffs whose product categories have not yet been enumerated.

-Apple is looking at whether it will be hit by tariffs on purchases the company must make, possibly "related to data centers," Cook said on a conference call with investors.
+Apple is looking at whether it will be hit by tariffs on purchases the company must make, possibly "related to data centres," Cook said on a conference call with investors.

 Another category potentially affected by tariffs is the Apple Watch, which is one of Apple's growth drivers.
 Maestri told Reuters that the company's so-called "wearables" business - which includes the Apple Watch and its AirPods headphones, among other items - has generated US$10 billion in sales in the past 10 quarters and saw sales increase 60 percent in the most recent quarter.